MaggieDaisy/Cocktails_and_Dreams/README.md

 # 5. Testing

-The final result of this project is a front-end and back-end web application based on the principles of user experience design, accessibility, and functionality.
+The final result of this project is a full-stack, front-end and back-end web application based on the principles of user experience design, accessibility, and functionality.
 **This is an interactive front-end and back-end web application developed and implemented by using HTML, CSS, JavaScript, Python+Flask, MongoDB with additional Materialize and jQuery elements**, so required testing was conducted based on visual effects, website layout and interactive actions which user can take it during navigation.

 **General manual and further testing results:** ---> please click [here](tests.md)